What should i expect at the end of the initial three month enrolement?

 In our experience three months is not enough for introducing a beginner-level student to all basic categories of Āsanas that comprise a well-rounded practice (standing, seated, supine, inverted, backward and forward extensions, twisting and abdominal actions, modifying positions using props where required, restorative and rejuvenative positions).
 Three months is also not enough time for students to gain sufficient knowledge to start practicing independently without supervision.

 Yoga is a vast subject, and three months is a mere drop in the ocean.
 At the end of three months, we hope that you will find the impetus to start your journey with enthusiasm in earnest.

 What should i wear to class?

 Be prepared for a full range of movements – including going upside down – in every class.
 T-shirts and shorts, with the T-shirt tucked into the waistband of the shorts, is the widely accepted dress code in our classes across the world.
 Clothes that are too tight do not allow for the full range of movement.
 Clothes that are too loose will get in your way and will not hold when going upside down/ lifting the legs up etc. Slippery, synthetic material does not provide adequate grip in many positions.
-Also, please be sensitive that these are group classes.
+Also, please be sensitive that these are mixed-group classes.

 Do I need to carry my mat/ anything else to the class?

 We have everything that you will need to use in the class.
 However, during the Covid precautionary period, pl. carry your own mat.
 We will let you know if you need to carry any other supports you might require for your specific condition.

 Should I come to class on empty stomach?

 The stomach should be relatively empty – 3 hours since a full meal or 1.5-2 hours after light snacks.
 However, if you are prone to low blood pressure/ sugar, drink that cup of tea/coffee/ juice with a couple of biscuits about an hour before class.

 Is it ok to drink water during the class?
 Do i need to carry water bottle to the class?